Kalispell Market Report: Land – March 2023

 In terms of the listings below five acres, many are located in developments.
 These parcels currently range in size from .09 of an acre to 4.93 acres and in price from $130K to $490K with an average price of ~$236K.
 Many of these come with monthly or annual HOA fees.
 They are also often covered by CCRs or Covenants, Conditions and Restrictions which define rules for building and living in that area.

 Price per acre can vary dramatically and often doesn’t seem to make sense when viewing prices.
 Why is one 20 acre parcel priced under $200K and another $500K or more?
 Great question.
 Following are some pricing rules that seem to be true for land.

 The first is, every parcel is unique.
 With land, you can’t say the average price is $/acre, and this is a 20 acre parcel and therefore it should be $/acre times 20 acres.
 Instead, the specific topography, physical and legal access, utility availability, distance from town, potential usage, views, zoning, covenants and more need to be taken into account in order to come up with a legitimate price point.
 If you are thinking of selling your property and are told by an agent that the average price for land in Kalispell is a certain amount, and that you can just multiply that by the number of acres you have, call me.
 That’s simply not the way the process works.

 The second general rule is that the more land you are selling or buying, in general, the less you should expect to pay per acre.
-For example, looking at the past three months of land sales in Kalispell, you can see that as you purchase more land, the average price per acre decreases.
-Interestingly, in all categories except the 10-20 acre group, prices have increased in the last month, in some cases substantially.
+For example, looking at the last three months of land sales in Kalispell*, you can see that as you purchase more land, the average price per acre decreases.

 The bottom line with land in Kalispell, Montana is that every piece is unique, with different requirements, rules, views, utility options, amenities and of course prices.